dm-io dot

 Whether You Choose an Extended Warranty or a Service Contract, Protect Your Car

-If your car warranty expired already, it’s wise to find new coverage as soon as you can, as having a warranty or service plan can ensure you have major repairs taken care of.
+If your car warranty has already expired, it’s wise to find new coverage as soon as you can, as having a warranty or service plan can ensure you have major repairs taken care of.

-For the longest-lasting and most comprehensive coverage, a third-party vehicle service contract through CarShield is the way to go.
-With plans that can last up to 300,000 miles, you can double the protection available from even the most extended of extended factory warranties.
+For the longest-lasting and most extensive coverage, a third-party vehicle service contract through CarShield is the way to go if your car warranty has expired.
+With plans that can last as long as you have your vehicle, you can double the protection available from even the most extended of extended factory warranties.

-Don’t be left with huge bills from the shop: contact CarShield and get a plan in place today!
+Don’t be left with huge bills from the shop if your car warranty has expired: contact CarShield and get a free quote today!

 Filed Under: Auto Industry